rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 Is it possible to build a human-style mind using the machinery of a simpler type of mind?
 Can it be turtles all the way up?
 This proposal needs more investigation and proof of concept projects to see if it really hangs together.

 I feel that the benefits are such that this warrants further study.
 Our future ecosystem of AIs would be much improved by a familiar human-like presence in the mix.
-It would be possible to create meaningful regulations and ultimately trust these systems.
+It may be possible to create meaningful regulations and ultimately trust these systems.